SelenaPSM/mds-intro/enabledbm/enabledbm.md

 # Introduction

-In this lab, you will learn how to enable Database Management for MySQL HeatWave on Oracle Cloud Infrastructure (OCI) and use it to Monitor your DB system performance.
+In this lab, you will learn how to enable Database Management for MySQL HeatWave on Oracle Cloud Infrastructure (OCI) and use it to monitor your DB system performance.

-EstimatedTime: 15 minutes
+Estimated Time: 15 minutes

 ### About Database Management for MySQL HeatWave
 Database Management for MySQL HeatWave is a free service to monitor and manage your database environment deployments, it provides a single-pane-of-glass view of your MySQL HeatWave deployments for quickly assessing top resource utilization as well as alarm status for your entire fleet.